decentralized-identity/presentation-exchange/contributing.md

 Once a section reaches STABLE status, non-substantive changes can be merged at maintainer discretion, however, substantive changes are generally discouraged except by discretion of the chairs.
-Even then, substantial changes should be discussed on a Working Group call or discussed (however briefly) on a Working Group call if resolved asynchronously via GitHub issues.
+Even then, substantial changes should be discussed on a Working Group call.
+If resolved asynchronously via GitHub issues, the discussion during a Working Group call may be brief.

 Note:  when it comes to substantive changes, there are alternatives to the above, which may delay completion of the consensual work: